VienDinhCom/practice-makes-perfect/freecodecamp-javascript-algorithms-and-data-structures/README.md

 I revisited JavaScript fundamentals—variables, loops, objects, the DOM.
 Then, I explored Object-Oriented and Functional Programming, sharpened my algorithmic thinking, and learned to fetch data efficiently.

-After building projects with JavaScript and Bootstrap, I took it further.
+After building projects with HTML, JavaScript and Bootstrap, I took it further.
 I rewrote them in TypeScript, then tested them with Deno.

 It wasn’t just about learning—it was about refining.
 Strengthening the foundation.
 Because mastery isn’t about knowing—it’s about understanding, applying, and evolving.